 A: The gift could be subject to IHT on a person’s death, calculated on the value of the shares at the date of the gift.
 If they are left by will and the individual’s nil rate band is surpassed, they will be subject to 40% IHT on their market value.

-Lifetime gifts of shares will be subject to CGT at 10% or 20% depending on the individual’s income tax band, so long as the shares have increased in value since they were acquired.
+Lifetime gifts of shares will be subject to CGT at 18% or 24% depending on the individual’s income tax band, to the extent that the shares have increased in value since they were acquired.

 A share valuation is needed to ensure that any shares that are allotted or transferred don’t have an immediate tax charge and that the 7-year window for a value transfer is considered and planned for effectively.
 If growth shares are used correctly, family members may receive dividend payments and there will be no immediate tax charge to IHT or a charge upon death.